dra2020/vtd_data/FieldNames.md

         * Nat+ = American Indian and Alaska native alone or in combination with other races, including Hispanic
         * Asn+ = Asian alone or in combination with other races, including Hispanic
         * Pac+ = Native Hawaiian and Pacific Islander alone or in combination with other races, including Hispanic
+    * for 2010 shapes, category =
+        * Tot = Total
+        * Wh = White alone, not Hispanic
+        * Bl = Black alone, not Hispanic
+        * Hisp = Hispanic
+        * Nat = American Indian and Alaska native alone, not Hispanic
+        * Asn = Asian alone, not Hispanic
+        * Pac = Native Hawaiian and Pacific Islander alone, not Hispanic
+        * Oth = Other race and two or more races, not Hispanic
+        * Bl+ = Black alone or in combination with other races, including Hispanic
+        * Nat+ = American Indian and Alaska native alone or in combination with other races, including Hispanic
+        * Asn+ = Asian alone or in combination with other races, including Hispanic
+        * Pac+ = Native Hawaiian and Pacific Islander alone or in combination with other races, including Hispanic
+    * for 2020 shapes, category =
+        * Tot = Total
+        * Wh = White alone, not Hispanic
+        * His = Hispanic
+        * BlC = Black alone or in combination with other races, including Hispanic
+        * NatC = American Indian and Alaska native alone or in combination with other races, including Hispanic
+        * AsnC = Asian alone or in combination with other races, including Hispanic
+        * PacC = Native Hawaiian and Pacific Islander alone or in combination with other races, including Hispanic
     * set =
         * tot = Total population
         * vap = voting age population